...

 Benefits of Orange Juice

-Orange juice is an extremely popular drink mostly enjoyed by people worldwide at breakfast.
-Drinking this juice is almost the same as eating the fruit without calcium and fiber.
+Orange juice is an extremely popular drink that people worldwide enjoy at breakfast.
+This juice is almost the same as eating fruit without calcium and fiber.
 You can find the calcium and fiber mainly in the pulp.

 Juices made from reconstituted juice are an excellent alternative to natural juice.
 The vitamin C lost in processing is calculated at about 10%.
-The remaining vitamins, folic acid, and minerals are maintained exceptionally well in bottled juice.
+Bottled juice maintains the remaining vitamins, folic acid, and minerals well.
 In any case, bottled or frozen juice is better than nothing in the absence of fresh juice.

 Comparison Between the Composition of 100 g of Orange and its Juice